Walks in Herts with kids: Watton at Stone circular walk

 Where to start the walk and where to park

-You can start and end the walk at the Nigel Poulton Community Centre which has toilets and a play area.
-If the car park is full, try the High Street or the train station.
+You can start and end the walk at the Nigel Poulton Community Hall which has toilets and a play area in the surrounding park.
+The car park is used by people hiring the hall so it’s best to park on the High Street (check parking restriction signs).

 The route

-Follow the lane, with views over farmland on either side, passing a farmhouse on your left and then a small wood and a pond on your right.
+Follow the lane, with views over farmland on either side, passing a couple of houses on your left and then a small wood and a pond on your right.
 After about 750 metres, you’ll reach a larger farmhouse.
-With the farmhouse ahead of you, the road becomes a track which you should follow round to the left past a small pond.
+With the farmhouse ahead of you, the road becomes a track (often muddy) which you should follow round to the left past a small pond.

 The track slopes down and then back up towards some woods.
 The track is usually quite muddy at its lowest point but I have managed to push a buggy across it on numerous occasions (it might be impassable with a buggy after particularly heavy rain).
-The track leads through the woods, which are usually full of snowdrops and bluebells in the spring, before reaching Perrywood Lane and a farm.
+The track leads through some woodland, which is usually full of snowdrops and bluebells in the spring, before reaching Perrywood Lane and a farm.
+Note, the stretch of track through this woodland has recently been disturbed by diggers so it may be very muddy and have large puddles after heavy rain.

-Once you’ve had your fill of the woodland, follow the paved part of Perrywood Lane in the opposite direction as it winds its way downhill and then back uphill over the railway line towards Watton at Stone.
+If you’d prefer to stick to the shorter route, follow the paved part of Perrywood Lane in the opposite direction as it winds its way downhill and then back uphill over the railway line towards Watton at Stone.
 In summertime the hedgerows are filled with wildflowers and it’s a joy to wander along here in the sunshine.

-After about 1km, you’ll reach Watton at Stone Common on your right which is perfect for a picnic.
-From the common, the lane slopes steeply downhill to meet Church Lane where you can retrace your steps through the churchyard back to the community centre.
+After about 1km, once you’ve walked up the hill and over the railway bridge, you’ll reach Watton at Stone Common on your right which is great for a picnic and blackberry picking.
+From the common, the lane slopes steeply downhill to meet Church Lane where you can retrace your steps through the churchyard back to the community hall.

 Further information